williamw99/SafeGuard/README.md

 ## SafeVid Benchmark

-The SafeVid dataset and access instructions will be released soon.
+The SafeVid dataset will be released soon.

 ## Method